 Now, with this X and Y will also exchange the network information.
-Here, the above specified expression “finding candidate” talks about the process of finding network interfaces and ports using the ICE framework.
+Here, “finding candidate” uses the ICE framework to identify the network interfaces and ports .

-As WebRTC supports ICE Candidate Trickling, here the callers are allowed to automatically provide candidates with the callee once they make the initial offer.
-So, the callee can automatically begin on the call and set up a connection without waiting for other candidates to arrive.
+WebRTC supports ICE Candidate Trickling.
+This means, the callers provides candidates with the callee once they make the initial offer.
+So, the callee can automatically begin the call and set up a connection, without waiting for other candidates to arrive.

 On the whole, the integral point to be noted is that WebRTC automatically creates ICE candidates once the offer is created.
 Thus, we are supposed to implement the method that is needed to receive and send these candidates through signaling.

-As once the information about media condition and ice candidates is shared among the two peers, the WebRTC automatically creates a direct connection among both peers to have any video chat or other conversation.
+Once the information about media conditions and ICE candidates is shared among the two peers, the WebRTC automatically creates a direct connection among both peers to have any video chat or other conversation.